sveetch/sveetch-net/README.rst

     make sync

-And for production you also to do this :
+And for production you also have to do this :

     make assets